-Students attend Mass on a weekly basis, usually each Friday, and other days as listed on the school calendar.
+Students attend Mass on a weekly basis, each Wednesday, and other days as listed on the school calendar.
 Parents are welcome to attend these Masses.
 Please, do not stand up or move your seat to take pictures or videos during our liturgies.
-This is NOT a performance; therefore, a prayerful atmosphere is to be maintained at all times until the celebration is over.
+This is NOT a performance; therefore, a prayerful atmosphere is to be always maintained until the celebration is over.